Weighted linearization of vector fields via a formal Moser trick: Introduction

-To explain our approach, it is worth stepping back from weighted linearizability and considering a more abstract problem.
-A fundamental question in differential geometry is: given tensor fields $A_0$ and $A_1$ (or differential forms, or multivector fields) on a smooth manifold $M$, when does there exist a diffeomorphism $\varphi \colon M \to M$ such that the pullback $\varphi^*A_1$ is equal to $A_0$?
-If not globally, one can at least ask: if $x \in M$ is a point such that $A_0(x) = A_1(x)$, when does there exist a locally defined diffeomorphism $\varphi$ such that $\varphi(x) = x$ and $\varphi^*A_1 = A_0$ nearby?
+To explain our approach to proving Theorem \ref{thm:main-theorem}, it is worth stepping back from weighted linearizability to consider an abstracted problem.
+A fundamental question in differential geometry is: given tensor fields (or differential forms, or multivector fields) $A_0$ and $A_1$ on a smooth manifold $M$, when does there exist a diffeomorphism $\varphi \colon M \to M$ such that the pullback $\varphi^*A_1$ is equal to $A_0$?
+If not globally, then one can ask: supposing $x \in M$ is a point such that $A_0(x) = A_1(x)$, when does there exist a locally defined diffeomorphism $\varphi$ such that $\varphi(x) = x$ and $\varphi^*A_1 = A_0$ nearby?